rickoff/Rickoff/VoiceBot/SetupBotVocal.md

-To start you have to install python3 available here:https://www.python.org/downloads/
+* To start you have to install python3 available here:https://www.python.org/downloads/

-To install the library without full voice support, you can just run the following command: python3 -m pip install -U discord.py
+* To install the library without full voice support, you can just run the following command: python3 -m pip install -U discord.py

-For use Bot vocal discord with a server tes3mp:
+* For use Bot vocal discord with a server tes3mp add botdiscordtes3mp.py in tes3mp folder.

-find and replace all eventHandler.OnPlayerDisconnect = function(pid) in eventHandler.lua :
+* Find and replace all eventHandler.OnPlayerDisconnect = function(pid) in eventHandler.lua :

         eventHandler.OnPlayerDisconnect = function(pid)